North Dakota Court Records

 - Municipal Court

-The District Courts of the State of North Dakota have largely broad jurisdiction over various areas of law and can grant original and remedial writs.
+The District Courts of the State of North Dakota have largely broad jurisdiction over various areas of law and may grant original and remedial writs.
 They possess original and general jurisdiction over all kinds of cases unless otherwise provided by law.
 District courts also possess exclusive jurisdiction over criminal cases.
-The municipal courts of North Dakota generally have jurisdiction over cases relating to violations of city ordinances, such as drunk driving, traffic violations or other violations.
+The municipal courts of North Dakota generally have jurisdiction over cases relating to violations of city ordinances, such as drunk driving, traffic violations, or other violations.

 Essentially, all courts in the state are tasked with hearing felonies, misdemeanors and infractions depending on their judicial districts.